hackclub/hackclub/workshops/sprig_first_game/README.md

 Let's make our first game in Sprig!

-[Sprig](https://editor.sprig.hackclub.com/) is a tool developed by Hack Club to help people quickly get started making interesting tile games.
+[Sprig](https://sprig.hackclub.com/) is a tool developed by Hack Club to help people quickly get started making interesting tile games.
 It's a tiny game engine embedded in a web-based editor with integrated art and music tools.
 If you build a game in Sprig and share it in the community gallery you can get a [Sprig Console](https://sprig.hackclub.com)!

 We're going to build a Sokoban game to get started with Sprig.
-Let's [open up Sprig](https://sprig.hackclub.com) first:
+Find the Sokoban game [in the gallery] (https://sprig.hackclub.com/gallery) and click on it to open the editor.
+Now you're hacking on Sokoban's code!
+You can do this with any game in the gallery.

 [![Sprig's editor](https://cloud-mju5h5o89-hack-club-bot.vercel.app/0screenshot_2022-11-02_at_16-01-13_sprig.png)](https://sprig.hackclub.com)